katieburrito/JS-and-Other-Notes/10-functions.md

 - to use the internal method with a this keyword, you must explicitly define it, using either call, apply, or bind function methods
 ![explicitly defining the this keyword](images/10-functions/2023-05-08-9b.png)
 - in the call method, the first parameter is what the "this" key word should point to, followed by the other parameters the method requires, this technique allows you to use a method from inside a function with a different function
+- 7/18/24: Using the call method, you're not calling the function yourself.
+Instead, you call the call method, which calls the (book) function with the this keyword set to the first argument, in this case "eurowings."
+This allows us to manually and explicitly set the this keyword definition for any function that we want to call.
+Other arguments passed are the arguments of the original function.
 ![call method](images/10-functions/2023-05-08-9c.png)
 - apply method does not receive a list of arguments like call does but instead the this keyword reference and then an array
 ![apply method](images/10-functions/2023-05-08-9d.png)